jacksonhardaker/renovation/README.md

 <details>
 <summary>Notes</summary>
 Using the digger, they scoop the asphalt debris into a large dump that was delivered at 8am.
 There's a lot of dust and we're sneezing.
+There looks to be the reminants of an old ceramic drain pipe stretching the length of the hole.
+I wonder what it was for?
+There's so much dirt piled up it's hard to get to the back of our yard without clambering over things.
+After they finished for the day, we went out our basement door, which now sits about a meter above the bottom of the pit.
 </details>

 <img src='./logs/002/img/PXL_20220802_211237126.jpg' alt='' />